ultronstudio/Axarion/DOCS/GETTING_STARTED.md

 ## 🆘 Getting Help

 ### Built-in Help
-- All AXScript functions are documented in `DOCS.md`
+- All Python functions are documented in `DOCS.md`
 - Run demos to see working examples
 - Use debug mode (`D` key) to visualize collisions

 ### Understanding Error Messages
 ```
-Runtime error at line 5: Undefined variable: speeed
+Runtime error at line 5: NameError: name 'speeed' is not defined
 ```
 This means you have a typo in your variable name (should be "speed").

 ```
-move() can only be called in object context
+AttributeError: 'GameObject' object has no attribute 'move'
 ```
-This means you're trying to use `move()` outside of an object's script.
+This means you're trying to use a method that doesn't exist.

 ### Common Solutions
-- **Object not moving?** Check if the script is attached and has `update()` function
+- **Object not moving?** Check if your update method is being called
 - **Collision not working?** Make sure both objects have collision enabled
 - **Sound not playing?** Check if the sound file exists in `assets/sounds/`